danmasta/ng-resize/README.md

 <pre>unbind()</pre> | Unbinds resize even from $window

 ###Directive
 Something worth noting is that when the resize event is triggered, $timeout is used to debounce the expression to the end of the current $digest.
-The is to try and ensure that any costly calculations you might be doing won't interfere with the current $digest cycle.
+This is to try and ensure that any costly calculations you might be doing won't interfere with the current $digest cycle.
 This approach was taken because resize events are often not crtical functionality points, but necessary to maintain ux/ ui stability.
 The goal is to provide efficient, useful access to resize events without crippling the ui.
 ```html
 <div ng-resize="setDimensions($event)"></div>
 ```